SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 returns status code
 - 200 plus application/json containing response for the submitted certificate, by your provided "requestId"
-   * if EPAO created the certificate and status is 'ready', certificate details will be returned and the certificate will have a status of 'submitted',
+   * if EPAO created the certificate and status is 'Ready', certificate details will be returned and the certificate will have a status of 'Submitted',
    * otherwise validation error(s) will be returned